anki-code/xonsh-cheatsheet/README.md

 If you're trying to run the pipe `cat file | some_tool` and the captured output is empty or freez try to add `cat` or `head` to the end of pipe i.e. `cat file | some_tool | head`.

+### Unexpected issues around the [bashisms xontrib](https://xon.sh/xontribs.html#bashisms)

+Sometimes [the bashisms xontrib](https://xon.sh/xontribs.html#bashisms) can be the cause of unexpected issues.
+We recommend to avoid using this xontrib.
+Instead of trying to bring bash into xonsh we recommend to dive into xonsh.
+In case of you will need some bash syntax the best way is to implement this manually to have the clean understanding of what you do.

 # Tips and tricks

 ### Using text block in command line